 What Equipment Do I Have That Needs Surge Protection?

 This first step in protecting your home is to conduct a walk-through inventory of your sensitive equipment.
 Then, determine which of the items that you want to protect.
-See the figure regarding whole house surge protection choices for examples of typical equipment that need surge protection.

 Where Can I Get More Assistance in Purchasing Surge Protection?

 Call your local utility first.
 Their personnel can provide information about proper selection, installation and use.

 - UL Listing (“UL 1449 Listed” is good.
 “UL 1449 Revision 2” is better).The following terms do not indicate adequate surge protection: “UL tested,” “meets UL,” and “UL.”
 The surge protector should indicate that it is “UL listed.”

 - For a plug strip, the clamping voltage should be UL 330 volts, the surge-current rating should be at least 36,000 amps, and the joule rating should be at least 360 joules.

 - For permanently installed surge protection, the clamping voltage should be no more than UL 400 volts, the surge-current rating should be at least 36,000 amps, and the joule rating should be at least 360 joules.

 - Status light (for indicating proper wiring and grounding)